Yoruba culture: Philosophy

 Yoruba culture consists of the folk/cultural philosophy, the autochthonous religion and folktales.
-They are embodied in Ifa-Ife Divination, known as the tripartite Book of Enlightenment or the Body of Knowledge in Yorubaland and in its diaspora.
-Other components of the Book of Knowledge or the Book of Enlightenment are psychology, sociology, mathematics, cosmogony, cosmology, and other areas of human interests.
+They are embodied in a large literary corpus, known as the Odu Ifá in Yorubaland and in its diaspora.
+Other components of the Odu Ifá are psychology, sociology, mathematics, cosmogony, cosmology, and other areas of human interests.

-Yoruba cultural thought is a witness of two epochs.
-The first epoch is an epoch-making history in mythology and cosmology.
-This is also an epoch-making history in the oral culture during which time the divine philosopher Orunmila was the head and a pre-eminent diviner.
-He pondered the visible and invisible worlds, reminiscing about cosmogony, cosmology, and the mythological creatures in the visible and invisible worlds.
-This philosopher, Orunmila, epitomizes wisdom and idealism.
+Yoruba cultural thought is believed to be a witness of two epochs.
+The first epoch is a period according to oral culture during which the legendary divine philosopher Ọrunmila was the head and a pre-eminent diviner.
+He supposedly pondered the visible and invisible worlds, reminiscing about cosmogony, cosmology, and the mythological creatures in the visible and invisible worlds.
+This philosopher, Ọrunmila, epitomizes wisdom and idealism.
 He has been said to be more of a psychologist than a philosopher.
 He is the cultivator of ambitions and desires, and the interpreter of ori (head) and its destiny.
-The non-literate world, compelled by the need to survive, impelled by the need to unravel the mysteries of the days and nights, made Orunmila to cultivate the idea of Divination.
+The non-literate world, compelled by the need to survive, impelled by the need to unravel the mysteries of the days and nights, is believed to have made Ọrunmila to cultivate the idea of divination.

 The second epoch is the epoch of metaphysical discourse.
-This commenced in the 19th century when the land became a literate land through the diligence and pragmatism of Dr. Ajayi Crowther, the first African Anglican Bishop.
+This commenced in the 19th century when the land became a literate land through the diligence and pragmatism of Ajayi Crowther, the first African Anglican Bishop.
 He is regarded as the cultivator of modern Yoruba idealism.

-The uniqueness of Yoruba thought is that it is mainly narrative in form, explicating and pointing to the knowledge of the causes and nature of things, affecting the corporeal and the spiritual universe and its wellness.
-Yoruba people have hundreds of aphorisms, folktales, and lores, and they believe that any lore that widens people's horizons and presents food for thought is the beginning of a philosophy.
+The uniqueness of Yoruba thought is that it is mainly narrative in form, explicating and pointing to the knowledge of the causes and nature of things affecting the corporeal and the spiritual universe and its wellness.
+The Yoruba people have hundreds of aphorisms, folktales, and songs, and they believe that any lore that widens people's horizons and presents food for thought is the beginning of a philosophy.